GlizzyChief/SillyTavern-1.8.4-fix/README.md

 - FlowGPT randomly banning sessions.
 Logging out and in again resolves it.
 - Issues when using multiple cookies in Poe.
 Under investigation.
 - VelloAI client is still not tested fully due to its paid nature.
 Please report any issues or bugs!
+- New FlowGPT client has some bugs, often caused by the site itself (e.g. chat not getting cleared and so on).
+Please report any errors you encounter!

 ## Recent fixes/features